Skip to main content

-As we launch Goa Education Matters, we’re driven by a simple yet profound belief: every child in Goa deserves access to quality education that empowers them to thrive.
+As we launch Goa Education Matters, we’re driven by a simple yet profound belief:.
 But we also know that the reality on the ground is complex, especially with the introduction of the National Education Policy (NEP).

 This blog is our attempt to shine a light on these complexities, to explore the challenges and opportunities that lie ahead, and to spark meaningful conversations about the future of education in our state.